bartoszlenar/Validot/.github/README.md

 Unit tests coverage hits 100% very close, and it can be detaily verified on [codecov.io](https://codecov.io/gh/bartoszlenar/Validot/branch/main).

-Before publishing, each release is tested on the [latest versions](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) of operating systems:
+Before publishing, each release is tested on the ["latest" version](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) of the following operating systems:

 * macOS
 * Ubuntu
 * Windows Server

-using the current and all the supported [LTS versions](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) of the underlying frameworks:
+using the upcoming, the current and all also the supported [LTS versions](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) of the underlying frameworks:

+* .NET 6.0 (preview 2)
 * .NET 5.0
 * .NET Core 3.1
 * .NET Core 2.1